 People with uncomplicated kidney infections (pyelonephritis) may be treated at home with oral antibiotics.
 Ciprofloxacin (Cipro, generic) or another fluoroquinolone is typically given but other antibiotics, such as trimethoprim-sulfamethoxazole (TMP-SMX), may be used.
 People with moderate-to-severe acute kidney infection and those with severe symptoms or other complications may need to be hospitalized.
 In such cases, antibiotics are usually given intravenously for several days.
 Chronic pyelonephritis may require long-term antibiotic treatment.

 Treatments for Specific Populations

 Pregnant women with asymptomatic bacteriuria (evidence of infection but no symptoms) have an increased risk for acute pyelonephritis in their second or third trimester.
 They need screening and treatment for this condition.
 In such cases, they should be treated with a short course of antibiotics (3 to 5 days).
 For an uncomplicated UTI, pregnant women may need longer-term antibiotics (7 to 10 days).

 Vesicoureteral reflux (VUR) is a concern for children with UTIs.
 (See Risk Factors section in this report.)
 VUR can lead to kidney infection (pyelonephritis), which can cause kidney damage.
 If the reflux of urine is not severe, the child has a good chance of growing out of this problem without any damage to the kidneys.
 The two treatment options for children with VUR that is more severe or has caused infections are long-term antibiotics to prevent infections or surgery to correct the condition.
 However, there is debate as to the benefit of these approaches.
-Current guidelines advise that antibiotics do not really help prevent recurrent UTIs in children, and that VUR itself may not substantially increase the risk for recurrent UTI
+Current guidelines advise that antibiotics do not really help prevent recurrent UTIs in children, and that VUR itself may not substantially increase the risk for recurrent UTI.

 Children with acute kidney infection are treated with various antibiotics including oral cefixime (Suprax) or a short course (2 to 4 days) of an intravenous (IV) antibiotic (typically gentamicin, given in one daily dose).
 An oral antibiotic then follows the IV.